Tony Hawk's: Gameplay

-The first three Pro Skater games centered around an arcade mode, in which the player is tasked with achieving a high score, perform certain tasks and collect a number of objects in a limited amount of time.
-If the player completes enough of these objectives in one level, they unlock other levels and acquires currency, with which they can improve their character.
-Also, there are competition levels, in which the player does not have to collect any objects, but perform an excellent score with minimal bails in order to progress.
-Starting with Pro Skater 2, it was also possible to create a custom character and design individual skateparks.
-Furthermore, all games until Pro Skater 5 featured local multiplayer, while it was possible to compete in online multiplayer since Tony Hawk's Pro Skater 3.
-From the first Pro Skater onward, it was possible to access all levels without having to perform tasks and without a time limit.
+The first three Pro Skater games centered around an arcade mode, in which the player tries to achieve a high score, perform certain tasks, and collect a number of objects in a limited amount of time.
+If the player completes enough of these objectives in one level, they unlock other levels and acquire currency, with which they can improve their character.
+Competition levels require the player to gain an excellent score with minimal bails to progress.
+Starting with Pro Skater 2, it became possible to create a custom character and design skateparks.
+All games until Pro Skater 5 featured local multiplayer, while it was possible to compete in online multiplayer since Tony Hawk's Pro Skater 3.
+Since the first Pro Skater, it was possible to access all levels without having to perform tasks and without a time limit.
 This concept was later used in career mode from Pro Skater 4 onwards.
 Non-player characters give tasks to the player, who could otherwise freely explore the levels without time constraints.
-Starting with Underground, the series replaced the career mode with a proper story mode.
+Starting with Underground, the series replaced the career mode with a story mode.
 In Underground, Project 8, and Proving Ground, the story centered around the player character turning into a professional skateboarder.
-In Underground 2, the only direct sequel in the series, on the other hand, the player embarks on a destruction tour around the world, orchestrated by Tony Hawk and Bam Margera.
-In American Wasteland, which was the first entry to feature one consecutive open world instead of separate levels, the player character intends to rebuild an old skatepark in Los Angeles.
+In Underground 2, the only direct sequel in the series, the player embarks on a destruction tour around the world, orchestrated by Tony Hawk and Bam Margera.
+In American Wasteland, the first of the series to feature one consecutive open world instead of separate levels, the player character aims to rebuild an old skatepark in Los Angeles.

-After Activision moved the series from Neversoft to Robomodo, the developer significantly changed the general outlet and gameplay of the franchise.
+After Activision took the series from Neversoft, the new developer Robomodo changed the general outlet and gameplay of the franchise.
 Tony Hawk: Ride and its successor, Tony Hawk: Shred introduced a peripheral skateboard which replaced the controller.
-Aiming to provide a realistic skateboarding experience, turning, leaning, hopping, and other actions on the peripheral device were directly translated into the movements of the in-game character via infrared sensors.
-However, this resulted in the abandonment of open levels, which were replaced by linear levels that had the character skate on pre-set paths.
+To provide a realistic skateboarding experience, turning, leaning, hopping, and other actions on the peripheral device were directly translated into the movements of the in-game character via infrared sensors.
+This resulted in the abandonment of open levels, which were replaced by linear levels that had the character skate on pre-set paths.
 A similar attempt was made with the Nintendo DS game Tony Hawk's Motion, which used a peripheral device that recognized the leaning of the DS system and had the skater move accordingly.

 Skaters

 The below table includes all playable professional skateboarders from the main series of games.
-It does not include playable characters such as Officer Dick, Darth Maul and Gene Simmons who are either fictional characters or based on real people who are not professional skateboarders.
+It does not include playable characters who are either fictional or based on real people who are not professional skateboarders.
+Unlockable characters in various versions of the game who are not professional skateboarders include Jack Black, Doomguy, Eddie the Head, Jango Fett, Iron Man, Nick Kang from True Crime: Streets of LA, Darth Maul, Judy Nails from Guitar Hero, Shrek, Gene Simmons, Kelly Slater, Spider-Man, Wolverine, a skeleton, a human-sized severed hand and a humanoid with an eyeball for a head based on the Neversoft logo.